Padhiana: Army officers of this village

 The village has an entrance gate in the memory of Subedar Bir Singh who fought in World War I as well as II.
 A stone erected outside a gurdwara pahari darwaja sahib ji in the village reads: "176 men went for war from this village from 1914 to 1919.
 Eight gave up their lives."

 The first Commander-in-Chief of the country, General K.M.
 Cariappa came to this village at the invitation of Col. Dilbagh Singh Minhas on 4 March 1949.
-Col. Dilbagh Singh Minhas who enlisted Punjabis in the Army, Navy and Air Force, was the first Recruiting Officer at Jalandhar Cantt.